matepaier/moose-emil-tracker/README.md

 # 🦌 Moose Emil Tracker

-The **Moose Emil Tracker** collects and displays the latest information about **Moose Emil**, including recent sightings, news articles, and social media posts.
+The **Moose Emil Tracker** collects and displays the latest information about **Moose Emil** in Austria, including recent sightings, news articles, and social media posts.
 Stay up to date on where Emil was last spotted and what’s currently making the headlines.

 ---